PATENTS

 SEE OR SEARCH CLASS:

-707Data Processing: Database and File Management or Data Structures, subclass 102 for database details of dictionaries.
+707Data Processing: Database, Data Mining, and File Management or Data Structures, subclasses 736 through 757for preparing data for information retrieval including clustering, generating an index, ranking, scoring, weighting records and database details of dictionaries.

 715Data Processing: Presentation Processing of Document, Operator Interface Processing, and Screen Saver Display Processing, subclasses 259 through 260for mere use of a dictionary in editing or composition of a document.